TYPE DESIGN INFORMATION PAGE last updated on Thu Jun 22 10:26:56 EDT 2017

 In 2012, he made MockingJay XL (a single glyph dingbat face), Outstanding (a Victorian caps set that looks like a rounded version of Ernst Voelker's Vineta (1973)), and Beauty Marks (an erotic silhouette scanbat font).

 Her web site disappeared after she lost her computer and everything else in hurricane Katrina.
 However, the fonts were already out in the wild.
-Thanks to helpful fans, she recovered all of her fonts, except one, Printer Ornaments Debbie.
+Thanks to helpful fans, she recovered all of her fonts.

 In January 2013, she agreed that I could host her typefaces.